Laparoscopic supracervical hysterectomy (aka subtotal hysterectomy)

 About 0.06% of women may experience cervical bleed following surgery.

-There are enormous benefits have been noted with this technique: Preservation of the cardinal ligament, preservation of the pericervical network of nerves, protection of the ureters, uterine artery, bladder, rectum, no colpotomy, the vagina is not shortened, elimination of the method with associated secondary healing of the vaginal cuff, complete preservation of the pelvic floor anatomy through preservation of the support function of the cardinal ligament, complete preservation of sexual function with regard to subjective vaginal and cervical components.
+There are some benefits that have been noted with this technique: Preservation of the cardinal ligament, preservation of the pericervical network of nerves, protection of the ureters, uterine artery, bladder, rectum, no colpotomy, the vagina is not shortened, elimination of the method with associated secondary healing of the vaginal cuff, complete preservation of the pelvic floor anatomy through preservation of the support function of the cardinal ligament, complete preservation of sexual function with regard to subjective vaginal and cervical components.